Losing Your Virginity: What To Expect Your 1st Time In The Sack — Experts Keep It Real

 Dr. Moore continued, “The most important thing that women need to know to prepare for their first time is that it should only happen when you want it to, and that you can say no at any time.
 Planning for contraception and safe sex is also extremely important.
 According to the American Virgin study, 25 percent of respondents did not use any contraception the first time they had intercourse.”

-Protection IS essential, and it’s something many first-timers aren’t thinking about yet.
+Protection IS essential, and it’s something many first-timers clearly aren’t thinking about yet.
 Even if a woman is on the pill, she can still contract an unwanted infection.
-“Ask about STIs,” Dr. Solomon warns.
+“Ask about STIs,” Dr. Solomon reiterated.
 “I’ve seen girls get herpes the first time they do it.”
 But even once all those things have been accounted for, the experience STILL may not go according to “plan.”
 “It might not happen the first time,” the doctor said.
 “Get used to it, let the sting wear off.
 Try it again two or three days later.”
 Dr. Moore “highly recommends” that all teenage girls read a book about sex — with pictures.

 “Most females lose their virginity in the US at an average age of 17.2 to a male 18 months older (who is often—but not always—a virgin himself).
 That means neither one of them is experienced.
 Like anything else, sex improves with practice.
 But it also improves much more with communication.
 Talking about what you want, what you like, what he likes, what you’d like to try (or not try) all improves the experience.
 So does the location and circumstances.”